FOLLOW US

 You will be denied entry if you do not have a travel document or try to use a passport that has been reported lost or stolen.

-If you’re a resident in Venezuela, your passport must be valid at the time of your arrival.
-Your residence visa or permit must also be valid.
+If you’re a resident in Venezuela, both your passport and resident visa or permit must be valid at the time of your arrival.

 Visa requirements